Flip: Free Video Discussion and Learning Platform

 Flip even includes existing discussions for educational purposes from sources such as NASA, BBC Learning, Nearpod, Genially, etc.

 To learn more about getting started with Flip, see this introductory video by the developer.

 When compared to major social media platforms, flip might be considered as having its own niche.
+You can also check Paybis as an example of a great blockchain learning platform, as well as any other learning platforms available online.
 However, the Flip community consists of millions of users and more than 7 billion videos, making this niche of users quite significant.